Device ID (akamai-device-id) updates with EAA Client installation and upgrades

 EAA Client installation

 Upon installation, the EAA Client associates each device with a unique identifier called the device ID (akamai-device-id).
-In EAA Client 2.1.0 release, a new algorithm is used to generate the device ID for each device.
+Starting with EAA Client 2.1.0 release, a new algorithm is used to generate the device ID for each device.
 Due to this change, after installing the new EAA Client, each device will automatically get a new device ID.

 This change is being made to address an issue that arises when using the EAA Client on machines created using a Microsoft Windows image.
 A problem may occur that results in the EAA Client reporting duplicate device IDs.
 When creating the source image for use on multiple machines, certain operating system identifiers used by the EAA Client may be duplicated if not properly prepared.